-- The island is a great location with a small community sharing an interest in its riverside environment. - The island's population is too small to support the retail and services desired. - More population and/or jobs on the island are needed to support transit connections desired by its residents which will be developed with of the Columbia River Crossing project (CRC). - Vehicle access to and from the island is limited and will remain so even with the Columbia River Crossing project.
+The island's population is too small to support the retail and services desired.

+More population and/or jobs on the island are needed to support transit connections desired by its residents which will be developed with of the Columbia River Crossing project (CRC).

+Vehicle access to and from the island is limited and will remain so even with the Columbia River Crossing project.
 However, there will be traffic capacity for more development, and residential development.

-- Hayden Island is on the western flight path to Portland International Airport.
-New residential housing is not permitted in areas that were not zoned for housing in 1981. - An 80-acre regional shopping center, under single ownership, is about to undergo major redevelopment.
-The introduction of light rail transit to the island.
+Hayden Island is on the western flight path to Portland International Airport.
+New residential housing is not permitted in areas that were not zoned for housing in 1981.

-with the Columbia River Crossing, should create the opportunity for this center to evolve into a mixed use, and transit supportive, development.
+An 80-acre regional shopping center, under single ownership, is about to undergo major redevelopment.
+The introduction of light rail transit to the island, with the Columbia River Crossing, should create the opportunity for this center to evolve into a mixed use, and transit supportive, development.